 Studies organization and management principles in order to develop effective skills in data management, data governance and human resource administration for the health care workplace.
 Covers computer concepts with emphasis on DRG grouping and encoding applications via AHIMA virtual lab web-based software.
 Includes capstone service learning project and orientation to the HIM professional environment at the Oregon Health Information Management convention.
-Required prior to registration: successful completion of first-year HIT curriculum.
-Instructor approval required.
+Prerequisites: instructor approval based on completion of first-year HIT curriculum.
+Coreauisites: HIT 287.